juniorsundarCasual/TGT/vault/volume-3.chapter-163.md

 Guy sighed in relief inaudibly before reverting to the obvious question, "So there really isn't anything we can do, huh?"

 At this moment, Guy regretted his blasé attitude when he entered this world.
-If only he had tried harder, been more proactive at that time, he could have held his position back at the Academy.
+If only he had tried harder and been more proactive at that time, he could have held his position back at the Academy.
 Then again, as he pondered on it further, a lot of good things had happened BECAUSE of that.
 He met Markus and his siblings, he befriended Al, and he found Grace.
 None of that would have been possible if not for his loss.

 "Actually," Al muttered out loud.
 "There may be a second pathway for you, albeit one that might be a bit tougher and could open you up to some unwelcome confrontation."